magico1114/nodejs-api-rest/README.md

 **Add User**
 ----
-  Returns json data about a single user.
+  Returns json data with the new user id.

 * **URL**

-  /users/
+  /user/

 * **Method:**